Skip to main content

 export async function POST(request: Request) {

-const { userId, email, newPlan, amount } = await request.json()
+const { userId, email, newPlan, amount, domain } = await request.json()

 // Your upgrade logic